Cypriniformes: Description

 The most notable family placed here is the Cyprinidae (carps and minnows), which make up two-thirds of the order's diversity.
-This is one of the largest families of fish, and is widely distributed across Africa, Eurasia, and North America.
-Most species are strictly freshwater inhabitants, but a considerable number are found in brackish water, such as roach and bream.
-At least one species is found in saltwater, the Pacific redfin, Tribolodon brandtii.
+This is one of the largest families of fish, and is widely distributed across Eurasia, North America, and Africa.
+Most species are strictly freshwater inhabitants, but some are found in brackish water, such as roach and bream.
+At least one species is found in saltwater, the Pacific redfin (Pseudaspius brandtii).
 Brackish water and marine cyprinids are invariably anadromous, swimming upstream into rivers to spawn.
 Sometimes separated as family Psilorhynchidae, they seem to be specially adapted fishes of the Cyprinidae.

 The Balitoridae and Gyrinocheilidae are families of mountain-stream fishes feeding on algae and small invertebrates.
 They are found only in tropical and subtropical Asia.
 While the former are a speciose group, the latter contain only a handful of species.
 The suckers (Catostomidae) are found in temperate North America and eastern Asia.
 These large fishes are similar to carps in appearance and ecology.
 Members of the Cobitidae are common across Eurasia and parts of North Africa.
 A midsized group like the suckers, they are rather similar to catfish in appearance and behaviour, feeding primarily off the substrate and equipped with barbels to help them locate food at night or in murky conditions.
 Fishes in the families Cobitidae, Balitoridae, Botiidae, and Gyrinocheilidae are called loaches, although the last do not seem to belong to the lineage of "true" loaches, but are related to the suckers.